- 1 History

 - 4.9 The marking of leather and fur by leather symbols or texts

-Leather has accompanied mankind throughout history.
-Originally, furs and hides of captured animals gave protection from cold and humidity in the form of blankets, clothing, shoes or boots.
+Leather has accompanied mankind since the beginning.
+At first, animals were hunted for food, and later bones, skin, and tendons were used for other purposes.
+The furs and hides of captured animals provided protection from the cold and humidity in the form of blankets, clothing, shoes or boots.
 Leather was also used for tent walls, kayak boat walls, thongs, belts or leather vessels.
-The ability to use leather made it possible to survive in the coldest regions of our planet and generally to make life more comfortable.
+The ability to use leather made it possible to survive in the coldest regions of our planet and to live a more comfortable life overall.

 What does leather consist of?